DATAMATH CALCULATOR MUSEUM

-Main disadvantage of these technologies was their high power consumption, later calculators like the TI-1750 used liquid-crystal-displays (LCD).
-The first LCD used yellow polarisation filters to damp the ultraviolet radiation of the sunlight, later calculators like the TI-25 used transparent filters.
-One step between the LED and LCD marked the TI-1025 with its green vacuum fluorescent display (VFD).
+Main disadvantage of these technologies was their high power consumption, later calculators like the TI-1750 used Liquid-Crystal-Displays (LCD).
+The first LCD used yellow polarization filters to damp the ultraviolet radiation of the sunlight, later calculators like the TI-25 used transparent filters.
+One step between the LED and LCD marked the TI-1025 with its green Vacuum-Fluorescent Display (VFD).

 The Light-Emitting-Diode itself was invented in the mid-1960s by the US company Monsanto and marketed together with Hewlett Packard.
 Read more about the early days of the LED here.
 Later manufacturers of seven-segment displays for electronic calculators included Dialight, Fairchild, Litronix, Motorola and Texas Instruments.